All applicants are required to present the results of the Graduate Record Examination (GRE) except for

 - If required on the TOEFL standardized test, please use code 99 (Undecided) as your department and/or major field code.

 - If your Ph.D. program of study is Forestry and Environmental Studies, Public Health, Management or Nursing, your scores must go to the Graduate School of Arts and Sciences (Code 3987) for the GRE/TOEFL or 3TJ-30-78 for the GMAT.

-If you have taken the GRE, TOEFL or GMAT under a different name or a name slightly varied from your application name, your score results record will NOT be matched to your application record.
-If you suspect this may be the case, please contact us via email, inserting the Test Score Name Difference after the Reply Required – prompt, and we will try to correct the records accordingly.
+If you have taken the GRE, TOEFL or GMAT under a different name or a name slightly varied from your application name, your score results record may not be matched to your application record.
+If you suspect this may be the case, please contact us via email.

 If you have taken the GRE, TOEFL or GMAT and you know that your scores results were sent to Yale University, please verify that you indicated “Graduate” at the time of the test and had them sent to code 3987 for GRE/TOEFL or for the GMAT, code 3TJ-30-78, and not to another school of the University.

-- When self-reporting (unofficial) scores within the online application, you cannot mix scores from different tests (dates).
+When self-reporting (unofficial) scores within the online application, you should not mix scores from different test dates.

 If your scores can no longer be released to us by ETS, please take the test again.

 - The test should be taken as early as possible to ensure that your scores are received in time to be incorporated in your file.

 - Normally ETS will not release TOEFL scores are older then two years.